pact-foundation/pact-reference/rust/pact_mock_server_cli/README.md

 ## Command line interface

-The mock server is bundles as a single binary executable `pact_mock_server_cli`.
-Running this with out any options displays the standard help.
+The mock server is bundled as a single binary executable `pact_mock_server_cli`.
+Running this without any options displays the standard help.

 ```console